Australian Government Sanctions

 Australian Government Sanctions to be mindful of at the University in research and educational activities: the Autonomous Sanctions Act and the Charter of the United Nations Act

-The Autonomous Sanctions Act 2011 (Cth) and Regulations (which support and supplement The Charter of the United Nations At 1945) establish a framework for the implementation of sanctions by the Australian Government.
+The Autonomous Sanctions Act 2011 (Cth) and Regulations (which support and supplement the Charter of the United Nations Act 1945 (Cth)) establish a framework for the implementation of sanctions by the Australian Government.

-To be clear, the sanctions legislation above is different from legislation that you may have heard about in the form of The Defence Trade Controls Act 2012.
+The sanctions legislation is different from legislation that you may have heard about in the form of the Defence Trade Controls Act 2012 (Cth).
 However, there are similarities with the legislation because of the goods and technologies that it controls.
-Information will be provided to staff about this Act shortly.

-The sanctions regimes under the Autonomous Sanctions legislation are applied variously in relation to the following countries: Democratic Republic of Korea (North Korea), the former Federal Republic of Yugoslavia, Iran, Libya, Myanmar, Syria and Zimbabwe.
+The sanctions regimes under the autonomous sanctions legislation are applied to: Democratic People's Republic of Korea (North Korea), the former Federal Republic of Yugoslavia, Crimea and Sevastopol, Russia, Ukraine, Iran, Libya, Myanmar, Syria and Zimbabwe.

-The United Nations Security Council sanctions regimes that are currently in place under the Charter of the United Nations legislation are applied variously to: Al-Qaida, Cote D’Ivoire, Democratic Republic of Congo, Democratic People’s Republic of Korea (North Korea), Eritrea, Yemen, Guinea-Bissau, Iran, Iraq, Lebanon, Liberia, Libya, Somalia, Sudan, and the Taliban.
+The United Nations Security Council sanctions regimes that are currently in place under the Charter of the United Nations legislation are applied to: Al-Qaida, Cote D’Ivoire, Central African Republic, Counter-terrorism, Democratic Republic of Congo, Democratic People’s Republic of Korea (North Korea), Eritrea, Yemen, Guinea-Bissau, Iran, Iraq, Lebanon, Liberia, Libya, Somalia, Sudan, and The Taliban.